AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 **1. Creating Data Table.** The first step is using the {api:anychart.data#table}anychart.data.table(){api} method to create a data table - an instance of {api:anychart.data.Table}anychart.data.Table{api}.

-If you set the data as an array of arrays or a CSV string, specify the **number of the column** containing table keys (dates) as a parameter (0 by default).
+If you set data as an array of arrays or a CSV string, specify the **number of the column** containing table keys (dates) as a parameter (0 by default).
 If you data is organized as an array of objects, specify the **name of the field** containing table keys.
 You can also use optional parameters to set the date/time pattern of the key column, time offset, base date, and [locale](../Common_Settings/Localization).

 ```
 var dataTable = anychart.data.table(0);